ctrlplusb/easy-peasy/website/docs/docs/quick-start.md

 The [action](/docs/api/action) will receive the state which is local to it.

-You can mutate the state with the update, which we convert to an immutable update via [immer](https://github.com/immerjs/immer), or you can return new immutable version of your state like a standard reducer pattern.
+By default you need to mutate the state with the action, which we convert to an immutable update via [immer](https://github.com/immerjs/immer).
+If you prefer to return new immutable instances of your state, like a standard Redux reducer, you can set the `disableImmer` [configuration](/docs/api/store-config) of the [createStore](/docs/api/create-store).

 ## Dispatching your actions